lukensmall/pkg_ping/README.md

 It uses several commandline options:

--6 causes only ipv6 compatible mirrors to be returned.
+-6 causes it to only lookup ipv6 addresses on mirrors.

 -d causes DNS caching to be skipped.